oscar-2025-coder/firmeza/README.md

 ---

-## 🤝 Contribución
+## 🤝 Contributing

-1. Fork el proyecto
+1. Fork the project
-2. Crea una rama para tu feature (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit tus cambios (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push a la rama (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Abre un Pull Request
+5. Open a Pull Request

 ---

-## 📄 Licencia
+## 📄 License

-Este proyecto está bajo la Licencia MIT.
-Ver el archivo `LICENSE` para más detalles.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ---

-## 👥 Autores
+## 👥 Authors

-- **Equipo Firmeza** - Desarrollo inicial
+- **Firmeza Team** - Initial development

 ---

-## 📞 Soporte
+## 📞 Support

-Para reportar bugs o solicitar nuevas funcionalidades, abre un [issue](https://github.com/tu-usuario/firmeza/issues).
+To report bugs or request new features, open an [issue](https://github.com/your-username/firmeza/issues).

 ---

-**¡Hecho con ❤️ por el equipo Firmeza!**
+**Made with ❤️ by the Firmeza team!**